charlesmalafosse/aws-elasticbeanstalk-ml-server/README.md

 We just deployed an elastic Beanstalk sample app.
 Now we will replace this package with our app.

 ### Flask App
+Modify application.py
+Add location of models in your S3 buckets

 ### EB Config files